brooklyns-games/brooklyns-games/README.md

 - 👋 Hi, I’m @brooklyns-games
-- Pronouns: ???/???
+- Pronouns: she/they

-- Main language: Python
+- Lanugages: Python, JS, Java,

 - 👀 I’m interested in
   - Storytelling
-  - Games
+  - Video Games
   - Art
   - Animation

 - 🌱 I’m currently learning ...
-  - HTML, CSS, and JS
+  - pygame module
-  - Crocheting
+  -
 - 💞️
 - 📫 How to reach me ...
+Discord: penrose2400

 <!---
 brooklyns-games/brooklyns-games is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.